 Starting serialization in 2011, the Ultraman manga offers a new a take on the classic tokusatsu story that started with the 1966 Ultraman series.
 New chapters for Ultraman manga release in Shogakukan’s Monthly Hero magazine.
 The story is still ongoing and the manga’s ending is nowhere in sight.

 The official English translation of the Ultraman manga is being released in North America by VIZ Media.
-Thankfully, the English version began releasing in 2015 so it’s already up to Volume 12 as of June 2019.
-The English Ultraman Volume 13 has yet to be announced.
+Thankfully, the English version began releasing in 2015 so it’s already up to Volume 13 as of April 2020.
+The English Ultraman Volume 14 is scheduled for October 20, 2020.